otovo/python-portabletext-html/README.md

 ## Missing features

-We plan to implement a default built-in serializer for the `image` type.
+For anyone interested, we would be happy to see a default built-in serializer for the `image` type added.
-In the meantime, you should be able to serialize image types by passing a custom serializer.
+In the meantime, users should be able to serialize image types by passing a custom serializer.

 ## Contributing